Glen Smith Photoshop logo

 The Quick Selection tool has for years, been my selection tool of choice.
-This changed after the introduction of the Object Select tool, which is great when it works, but it often doesn't work to the standard I require.
+This changed after the introduction of the Object Select tool, which is great when it works, but sometimes it doesn't work to the standard I require.

 Before using the Quick Selection tool, it's worth trying the Object Selection tool, simply because it's much faster.
 But when it doesn't quite make the quality selection I want, it's most often that I'll use the Quick Selection tool instead, or in addition to.
 It really is a great tool, when used well.